hikikomori82/StructurOS/README.md

 ## Gotchas and notes ##

-- you need to wrap string arguments in quotes, cd .., mkdir foo, editor bar.txt will not work, use: cd "..", mkdir "foo", editor "bar.txt"
+- you need to wrap string arguments in quotes.
+Simple arguments like cd .., mkdir foo, editor bar.txt will work, but for more complex stuff use quotes: cd "..", mkdir "foo", editor "bar.txt"

 - You need to use valid structures in arguments, {foo:1+2} is valid JS, but not valid structure, use {foo:3}